 Pathogenesis of Hereditary Spherocytosis

 Hereditary spherocytosis results from the interplay of an intact spleen and an intrinsic membrane protein defect which leads to an abnormal red blood cell.

 Molecular defects in the genes that code for the RBC membrane proteins spectrin (alpha and beta), ankyrin, band 3 protein, protein 4.2, etc result in cytoskeleton instability and destabilization of the lipid bilayer.

 This leads to loss of membrane surface area which is the major pathological feature of red blood cells in hereditary spherocytosis.
 Loss of membrane surface area transforms red blood cells from normal biconcave discs to spherocytic forms.

 These spherocytes have decreased deformability compared to normal RBCs ie. the cell’s ability to change shape when traveling through the blood vessels is reduced.

 When these cells pass through the spleen, they are not flexible enough to pass into the sinusoids and get entrapped within the splenic cords.
 The entrapped red blood cells are phagocytosed by macrophages resulting in extravascular hemolysis.

 Signs and symptoms of Hereditary Spherocytosis

-Clinical features can range from an asymptomatic condition to a severe hemolytic anemia.
-Patients with severe cases usually present in neonatal period, while those with mild HS may not be detected until adulthood, when an external environmental factor like fatigue, cold exposure, non specific viral infections, emotional distress, or pregnancy leads to detection of their disorder.
+Clinical features can range from an asymptomatic condition to severe hemolytic anemia.
+Patients with severe cases usually present in the neonatal period, while those with mild HS may not be detected until adulthood when an external environmental factor like fatigue, cold exposure, non-specific viral infections, emotional distress, or pregnancy leads to detection of their disorder.